Investment Objectives

 Fund performance

-The CC High Income Bond Fund rose 0.24% in January, reflecting the moves observed across credit markets.
+The CC High Income Bond Fund fell 1.14% in March, reflecting the moves observed across credit markets.

-In January, the portfolio manager actively managed the fund in accordance with its mandate, gradually increasing duration by adding European exposure while reducing dollar-denominated debt.
+In March, the portfolio manager continued to actively manage the fund in-line with its mandate, gradually increasing duration by adding European exposure while reducing dollar-denominated debt.
 This strategy reflects the European Central Bank’s advanced stage in its rate-cutting cycle, contrasting with the US Federal Reserve’s stance of holding rates steady, despite pressure from the new administration.
-Seeking to boost income generation ahead of anticipated further easing, the manager increased its exposure (amongst others) to Flutter Entertainment, Accorinvest, and Societe Generale, while also establishing new exposures, namely: La Poste and Matterhorn Telecom.
-Conversely, the fund decreased its holdings in US dollar-denominated companies like Occidental Petroleum, Apple, and Braskem.
+Seeking to boost income generation ahead of anticipated further easing, the manager increased or opened new exposures in Aramark, Sappi Papier, Schaeffler, and Celanese.
+Conversely, the fund decreased its holdings in United Group, Altice, Inpost, International Game Tech, and Autostrade Per L’ Italia.

 Market and investment outlook